 As the sun passed overhead it would illuminate different sides of the hogan at different times of the day, such as blue light in the afternoon and yellow light towards the evening.
 The door curtain was made of Dawn and the five sides of this dwelling were called Morning (East), Afternoon, Sunset (West), darkness (North), Argonite (or Jet) and Heat Wave.
 Ancient hogans remained as five-sided earth-covered pyramidal or circular structures, but modern versions can be quite elaborate timber buildings with six or eight sides.
 They contain a single circular room about 23 feet in diameter which is easy to clean.
 Even Navajo families who normally live in modern homes must have a hogan for ceremonies and to keep themselves in balance.
 There is no private land ownership within the Navajo Nation as it belongs to every Navajo and is leased and administered by our government.

-Our society is very male-dominated to the extent that very few Navajo women have been able to make their mark in it and no woman of our tribe has ever found lasting fame or success beyond the borders of our nation.
-This is one of the key reasons why I left my homeland, although I still fly back to visit.
+Our society is very male-dominated which is one of the key reasons why I left my homeland many years ago, although there have been improvements since then and I still fly back to visit.
 I was a rather rebellious tomboy resentful of my father’s high expectations of my brothers when I was expected to settle for being somebody’s submissive wife and baby factory.
 I am extremely strong both physically and emotionally, an equal to any man, and I saw no reason to settle for less than I wanted.
 Becoming a professional shaman gave me a way out and empowered me to travel widely, develop my full potential and help other people.

 Although nearly all Native Americans feel close to nature, my environmental awareness was raised several notches when I realised that the human race is on course for wiping out life on Earth in the near future.
+The summer wildfires in Europe and elsewhere at this time of writing have emphasised this danger.
 I had always been aware of the damage being done to the environment and many of this planet’s most vulnerable people as the unsealed uranium mines on Navajo territory continue to exert a detrimental effect on my people, but the work of international Green activists opened my eyes to the immediacy of the problem.
-I have spent much of my free time campaigning against rainforests being leveled to make way for biofuel plantations and similar issues related to global warming.
+I have spent much of my free time campaigning against rainforests being levelled to make way for biofuel plantations and similar issues related to global warming.